Vendicated/Vencord/README.md

 - CleanChannelName by AutumnVN
 - CopyUserMention by Cortex and castdrian
 - CustomAppIcons by Happy Enderman and SerStars
+- DiscordColorways by DaBluLite
 - DNDWhilePlaying by thororen
 - DoNotLeak by Perny
 - DoubleCounterBypass by nyx
 - EmojiDumper by Cortex, Samwich, Woosh
+- Encryptcord by Inbestigator
 - EquicordCSS by FoxStorm1 and thororen (and all respective css developers)
 - ExportContacts by dat_insanity
 - FindReply by newwares